-Available For Order - Ships between Oct 9 - 16
+In Stock - Ships between Oct 2 - 4

-- Vacuuming or sweeping any loose crumbs, dust, or debris from the tiles when necessary.
+- Sweeping or vacuuming any loose crumbs, dust, or debris from the tiles.

-- Clean your sub floor so that it is free of all dirt, dust, grease, or other foreign material.
+- Clean your subfloor so that it is free of all dirt, dust, grease, or other foreign material.

 - When installing the hard plastic tiles, we recommend starting in the front left corner of the room and working your way out from there.